nvergottini/puppet-ir_agent/README.md

 ### Setup Requirements

-This module requires (and does not include) the agent installer script from Rapid7.
+This module requires (but does not include) the agent installer script from Rapid7.
 You will also need an installation token from Rapid7 to download the required certificates during installation.